j-sm-n/filedrop/README.md

     Parameters:
         document_id: The document for which you would like to see comments
-    Response:
-        message: Array of all the comments associated with the document
+    Response: Array of all the comments associated with the document

     **GET /comment_id[COMMENT_ID]?api_key[API-KEY]&document_id=[DOCUMENT_ID]**

     Parameters:
         document_id: The document which contains the comment you would like to see
-        user_id: The user who made the comment
         comment_id: The comment you would like to see
-    Response:
-        message: A comment
+    Response: A comment

     **POST /?api_key[API-KEY]&document_id=[DOCUMENT_ID]&user_id=[USER_ID]&content=[CONTENT]**